davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.sobel/index.md

 #### Preamble: Understanding Sobel Filters

-In image processing, **Sobel Filters** are one of the most popular methods for performing edge detection due to their simplicity and effectiveness.
+**Sobel Filters** are one of the most popular methods for performing edge detection due to their simplicity and effectiveness.
 The Sobel filter applies a pair of _convolution kernels_ to an image to compute the intensity gradients in both the horizontal and vertical directions.
 These gradients highlight regions of the image where the intensity changes significantly, which often corresponds to edges.

 The Sobel operator uses two $$3 \times 3$$ convolution kernels that detect changes in intensity along the horizontal and vertical directions of an image: